Last updated on August 24, 2022

 Maximum RII Allottees = (Total number of shares available for RIIs)/Minimum bid lot

-#1 Avoid Big Applications
+#1 Avoid Large Applications

-#2 Use Multiple Demat Accounts
+#2 Utilize Multiple Demat Accounts

-#3 Always Bid At Cut-off Price
+#3 Always Bid At the Cut-off Price

-#4 Avoid Last Minute Rush
+#4 Avoid Last-Minute Rush

 #5 Avoid Technical Rejections

-#6 Buy Parent Company Shares
+#6 Invest in Parent Company Shares

 Also, check our page of IPO allotment status for the latest updates.
 Happy investing!